misterhaan/PhotoComb/README.md

 ### 1.1.1
-* Support photos and videos from Google Pixel 3 phones ** Recognize mp4 files as video
+* Support photos and videos from Google Pixel 3 phones
+	* Recognize mp4 files as video
-** Handle filename patterns without sequential IDs
+	* Handle filename patterns with date/time instead of sequential IDs

 ### 1.1.0
 * Add minutes and days options for adjusting time taken, since sometimes people don’t set the date on their cameras